yalindogusahin/zpe_tailscale/README.md

 <img width="993" alt="Screen Shot 2022-11-02 at 11 14 57" src="https://user-images.githubusercontent.com/103506681/199435507-537ac656-025b-4827-bbb5-16aec2716e58.png">

-After running tailscale service you need to authenticate yourself by 3 options.
+After running tailscale service you need visit the URL that tailscaled service created.

+To authenticate yourself by 3 options.
 (Microsoft, Google, Github)

 If you want to run tailscale service when the device boots up.